fxnn/gone/README.md

 ## Future

-Some day, Gone might be able to
+Some day, Gone might be
-* use external programs to render files into HTML, which would allow you to display manpages or syntax-highlighted code right in the web browser.
-* support OpenID authentication.
+* extensible.
+Plugin in version control, renderers, compilers or anything you like. #29
-* respect each files / directories group attribute for access control, in combination with a `htgroup` file.
+* granting file access on a group level, using a `htgroup` file.
-* incorporate Git as version control system.
-* include a fulltext search.
+* searchable in full text.

 ## Development